Preventing Mold Growth in your Home this Spring

 - Fix water leaks from plumbing fixtures or pipes as soon as you find them.

-- Wipe off condensation that may be found on windows, pipes, and walls.
+- Wipe off condensation that may be found on windows, pipes, plumbing fixtures, and walls.

 - Water spills and leaks should be dried up immediately before mold has a chance to form.